-- Browse the Jetpack Support Forum.
+- Browse the Jetpack Support Forums.

 Not mentioned in any of those places?
 Not caused by a conflict with another plugin or theme?
 By George, you’ve found a bug!
 Time to report it.

-3. Submit a detailed, precise ticket.
+3. Submit a detailed, precise bug report.

 Here’s a sample of what a helpful summary looks like: